-Vanessa Bryant updates IG in wake of Kobe, Gianna deaths
+Vanessa Bryant thanks supporters in wake of Kobe, Gianna deaths

-Vanessa Bryant has yet to speak publicly since her husband, Kobe Bryant, and daughter Gianna were killed in a helicopter crash Sunday, but on Wednesday she changed the profile picture on her Instagram account to one of her husband and daughter hugging.
+Vanessa Bryant has yet to speak publicly since her husband, Kobe Bryant, and daughter Gianna were killed in a helicopter crash Sunday, but on Wednesday she thanked well-wishers in a statement on Instagram.

+Earlier Wednesday, Vanessa Bryant changed her Instagram profile picture to one of her husband and daughter hugging.

+Vanessa Bryant also made her Instagram page public when she released the new profile picture.
+She had set her account to private after the crash.

 The NBA legend and his 13-year-old daughter were two of nine people killed when the helicopter they were in crashed on a hillside in Calabasas, Calif., northwest of Los Angeles.

-Vanessa Bryant also made her Instagram page public when she released the new profile picture.
-She set her account to private after the crash.

-In the image, Kobe Bryant is wearing an NBA All-Star warmup shirt and Gianna is wearing a basketball jersey with the No. 24 on the back.
+In the first image posted Wednesday by Vanessa Bryant, Kobe Bryant is wearing an NBA All-Star warmup shirt and Gianna is wearing a basketball jersey with the No. 24 on the back.
 Kobe Bryant wore No. 24 at the time the photo was taken.

-Vanessa and Kobe Bryant married in 2001 and have four children together, all daughters.
+Vanessa and Kobe Bryant married in 2001.

-Also on Wednesday, The Athletic reported that Lakers guard Quinn Cook is changing his number to honor Kobe and Gianna Bryant.
-Currently No. 2, Cook will wear No. 28 — the 8 honoring Kobe Bryant and the 2 honoring Gianna.
+Also on Wednesday, Lakers guard Quinn Cook changed his number to honor Kobe and Gianna Bryant.
+Previously No. 2, Cook will now wear No. 28 — the 8 honoring Kobe Bryant and the 2 honoring Gianna.
 The younger Bryant wore No. 2 and Kobe Bryant wore both 8 and 24 in his career.
 The Lakers retired both numbers after Bryant’s retirement and both hang from the Staples Center rafters.

 The University of Connecticut women’s basketball team honored Gianna earlier this week by placing a No. 2 jersey on its bench.
 Gianna had said she wanted to one day play at UConn.